Differentiated instruction is a student-centered approach to teaching and learning created by Carol Ann Tomlinson.

 Often, it just means getting students to choose an aspect of a topic that catches their imagination.

-If an assigned learning outcome on the curriculum is: “Can explain elements of 19th Century history”, you might be able to let your students choose a 19th history figure (soldier, dancer, politician, explorer) that your student is most interested in.
+If an assigned learning outcome on the curriculum is: “Can explain elements of 19th Century history”, you might be able to differentiate instruction by letting your students choose a 19th history figure (soldier, dancer, politician, explorer) that your student is most interested in.

 Here, you’re meeting the assessment outcomes while varying the content.